GrinonBarrett/Taksidos/Optional Rules/Creatures/Wekowyrd.md

 **Grapplock**: When performing an opposed check while brawling or grappling, the die level of any dice rolled by the wekowyrd is increased by 2.
 If an unarmed attack by this creature against a foe is a critical hit, and it has at least two free appendages, it may grapple that creature.

-**Swallow Whole**: If the wekowyrd successfully grapples a creature of at least two size categories or smaller, it may swallow it whole as an action.
+**Swallow Whole**: If the wekowyrd successfully grapples a creature of at least two size categories smaller, it may swallow it whole as an action.
 A creature may be able to cut its way out or succeed an opposed [Rflx] check with disadvantage using their Wrestling skill to escape.

 **Consuming**: Anything in the wekowyrd' stomach is subject to the digestive acids it contains.
-At the end of each phase, a swallowed creature is subject to an 2 acid attacks, a necrotic attack, and a crushing attack with advantage.
+At the end of each phase, a swallowed creature is subject to 2 acid attacks, a necrotic attack, and a crushing attack with advantage.
 Even if the creature escapes, it is still subject to an acid attack at the end of the round it escaped.

 **Supernatural Speed**: When the wekowyrd sprints, it *may quadruple its movement speed for that move*.
 Additionally, if it does not sprint during a round, it may use its reaction to *triple its speed*.